Nikkeljohn/python-game/README.md

 ### Selecting the level

-*  Next step the player has to choose the level (easy, medium, hard) and the number of lives is reflected (10, 7, 5, respectively).
+*  Next step the player has to choose the level (easy, medium, hard) and the number of lives is reflected (10, 7, 5, respectively).If the player selects the wrong letter then game will show an error message.

 ![Level](/assets/level.png)

 ### Lives

-* Like any other hungman game a wrong letter is entered then a life will be gone
+* Like any other hangman game a wrong letter is entered then a life will be gone as per the level selected.

 ![lives](/assets/currentword.png)

 ### Current letter

-* Current letters is showed so user can know that he have already typed
+* Current letters is showed so user can know that he have already typed.

 ![current](/assets/currentword.png)